 - Olive oil, sea salt and pepper, to taste

 - Pierce the squash 4 times around the center with a sharp knife.

 - Microwave for 4 minutes to soften.

 - Remove seeds from squash.

 - Brush the flesh of the squash with olive oil and season with sea salt and pepper.

-- On a foil-lined baking sheet, roast squash in the oven for 50 minutes.
+- Roast squash on a baking sheet in the oven for 50 minutes.

 - Remove squash from oven and scrape out the spaghetti strands with a fork.

-- Top with tomato sauce and cheese (and meatballs if adding them) then bake in the oven at 400 for 5-10 minutes until cheese has melted.
+- Top with tomato sauce and cheese, then place in the oven for an additional 5 minutes until cheese has melted.

 If you’d like to watch a step-by-step video tutorial of how to make spaghetti squash, you can find it here: How to Make Spaghetti Squash